-- The learner can take this short quiz to test his/her knowledge of tooth health.
+You can take this short quiz to test his/her knowledge of tooth health.
 The guardian/supervisor can dictate the questions to the learner and the learner will have 20 minutes to answer 10 questions.
 The guardian/supervisor can use the answer key to check the answers (or the learner can do it themselves):

-- Healthy teeth quiz
+Healthy teeth quiz

-- Name two things you can do to avoid getting cavities

-- o How many times in a day should you brush your teeth?

-- Name two foods that cause tooth cavities

-- O Why do we use toothpaste to brush teeth?

-- o How long should you brush your teeth?

-- o What hard, tough substance covers the crown of the tooth?

-- Choose the correct answer
+- 1. Name two things you can do to avoid getting cavities - 2.
+How many times in a day should you brush your teeth? - 3.
+Name two foods that cause tooth cavities - 4.
+Why do we use toothpaste to brush teeth? - 5.
+How long should you brush your teeth? - 6.
+What hard, tough substance covers the crown of the tooth? - 7.
+Choose the correct answer